Call us 0333 370 4333

 Tax Avoidance Scheme Investigations

-Our award-winning team of solicitors is nationally recognised for its work in relation to HMRC tax investigations.
-We are highly ranked by leading legal directories The Legal 500 and Chambers UK, for our work in financial fraud and tax investigations.
+Our experienced team of tax solicitors is nationally recognised for its work in relation to HMRC tax investigations.
+Highly ranked by both The Legal 500 and Chambers UK for our work in fraud and financial crime, we are regularly instructed to advise clients facing some of the most complex and high-value tax investigations conducted by HMRC.

 Speak to a legal expert

-We understand that an HMRC investigation in relation to a tax avoidance scheme can have a significant impact on the operation of a business and to the reputation of an individual or company.
-Our experienced solicitors have extensive knowledge and experience handling HMRC investigations into tax avoidance schemes.
-We understand the complexities of HMRC regulations and are well-equipped to provide robust representation and advice.
+We understand that a HMRC investigation in relation to an alleged tax avoidance scheme can have a serious legal, financial consequences, impacting the operation of a business and the reputation of an individual or company.

 From initial consultations to final resolution, we provide comprehensive support throughout the entire HMRC investigation process.
 Our goal is to minimise the risk of reputational damage, provide practical cost-effective solutions and achieve the best possible outcome.

-If you have received correspondence from HMRC or face an investigation for alleged tax avoidance, contact KANGS today for a confidential consultation.
-Let our experienced defence solicitors provide you with the expert legal advice and guidance required in complex HMRC tax investigations.
+Contact KANGS today for a confidential consultation.
+Let our experienced tax solicitors provide you with the expert legal advice and guidance required in complex HMRC tax investigations.

 Testimonials